 Go for some wholemeal in your dough – even pizza

-Sourdough bread can be made with most types of flour, including wholegrain which provides a great boost of fibre not to mention iron, with a very low fat content.
-We found that once you get use to the different ways the flours affect the dough, you can have great fun experimenting to see what suits your tastes.
+Sourdough bread can be made with most types of flour, including wholegrain which provides a great boost of fibre not to mention iron, with very low-fat content.
+We found that once you get used to the different ways the flours affect the dough, you can have great fun experimenting to see what suits your tastes.
 Our favourite pizza dough recipe is 20% wholegrain and 80% white.

 What do the dieticians say?